basxsoftwareassociation/htmlgenerator/README.md

 A python package to generate HTML from a template which is defined through a tree of render-elements.

+(Warning: Since the whole value-binding seems a bit clumsy at times it might be reworked in the future)

 Getting started
 ---------------